Ionesque/Ionesque/README.md

 for innovation and I keep trying to answer.
 However, so far all attempts have gone unanswered.

 I continue these efforts with a deep seated passion to make sure we leave a better environment behind for our future Airmen.
-I truely believe our training and readiness is what continues to give us our edge.
+I truly believe our training and readiness is what continues to give us our edge.
 If given the chance I will do just that.

 If you wish to contact me reach out to Infinity Spark Joint Base McGuire for my contact information.